Grants

 Pell Grants

 Federal Pell Grants are normally awarded if you have demonstrated financial need and have not earned a bachelor’s or professional degree.
-The U.S. Department of Education determines eligibility by reviewing the FAFSA information, which produces an Expected Family Contribution (EFC) as indicated on the Student Aid Report (SAR).
+The U.S. Department of Education determines eligibility by reviewing the FAFSA information, which produces an Expected Family Contribution (EFC) as indicated on the Student Aid Report (SAR) for the 2023-24 FAFSA.
+Terminology will change to Student Aid Index (SAI) and FAFSA Submission Summary for the 2024-25 FAFSA.

 The Pell Grant amount you receive is based on your financial need, whether you are attending full time or part time, and whether you are attending for a full academic year or less.
 You may not receive Pell Grant funds from more than one school at the same time.
 Your Lifetime Pell Limit is restricted to 600 percent (for example 12 semesters of full-time attendance) at all colleges.
 For more information on Pell Grants, visit the Federal Student Aid website.